Environmental Protection Agency (EPA)

-It is EPA's policy to publish an EIS for all ODMDS designations (63 FR 58045, October 1998).
+It is EPA's policy to publish an EIS for all ODMDS designations (Federal Register, Volume 63, Page 58045 [63 FR 58045], October 1998).
 A site designation EIS is a formal evaluation of alternative sites which examines the potential environmental impacts associated with disposal of dredged material at various locations.
-The EIS must first demonstrate the need for the ODMDS designation action (40 CFR 6.203(a) and 40 CFR 1502.13) by describing available or potential aquatic and non-aquatic (i.e., land-based) alternatives and the consequences of not designating a site—the No Action Alternative.
+The EIS must first demonstrate the need for the proposed ODMDS designation action (40 CFR 6.203(a) and 40 CFR 1502.13) by describing available or potential aquatic and non-aquatic (i.e., land-based) alternatives and the consequences of not designating a site—the No Action Alternative.
 Once the need for an ocean disposal site is established, potential sites are screened for feasibility through the Zone of Siting Feasibility (ZSF) process.
 Remaining alternative sites are evaluated using EPA's ocean disposal criteria at 40 CFR part 228 and compared in the EIS.
 Of the sites which satisfy these criteria, the site which best complies with them is selected as the preferred alternative for formal designation through rulemaking published in the Federal Register (FR).

 The interim LA-3 site has been used for disposing sediment dredged from harbors and flood channels within the County of Orange since 1976.
 Prior to 1992, LA-3 was permitted by the USACE as a designated ocean disposal site for specific projects only.
 In 1992, the EPA approved LA-3 as an interim disposal site; this interim status expired January 1, 1997 (Water Resources Development Act [WRDA] 1992).
 The expiration date was extended to January 1, 2000, through the 1996 WRDA (1996).
 In 1999, this interim status was extended for another three years and expired December 31, 2002.
-The action designates LA-3 as a permanent ODMDS for disposal of dredged materials generated from ongoing dredging activities, such as dredging to preserve the wetland habitat within the Upper Newport Bay or to maintain navigation channels at Newport and Dana Point Harbors.
+The proposed action would provide permanent designation of LA-3 for disposal of dredged materials from ongoing dredging activities, such as dredging to preserve the wetland habitat within the Upper Newport Bay or to maintain navigation channels at Newport and Dana Point Harbors.

-The action also shifts the center of the LA-3 site approximately 1.3 nmi (2.4 km) to the southeast of the interim LA-3 site.
-The circular boundary of the permanently designated LA-3 site would be centered at 33°31′00″ N and 117°53′30″ W and would have a 3,000 ft (915 m) radius.
+The proposed action would also shift the center of the LA-3 site approximately 1.3 nmi (2.4 km) to the southeast of the interim LA-3 site.
+The circular boundary of the permanently designated LA-3 site would be centered at 33° 31′00″ N and 117° 53′30″ W and would have a 3,000 ft (915 m) radius.
 The depth of the center of the site would be approximately 1,600 ft (490 m).
-At this location the site boundary would be farther away from the submarine canyons that run through the interim site, thus simplifying surveillance and monitoring activities.
+At this location the site boundary would be away from the submarine canyons that run through the interim site, thus simplifying surveillance and monitoring activities.

 The LA-2 ODMDS does not have an annual disposal volume limit.
-However, the site designation EIS evaluated potential impacts based on a historical annual average of 200,000 yd3 (153,000 m3).
+However, the site designation EIS evaluated potential impacts based on a historical Start Printed Page 41169annual average of 200,000 yd3 (153,000 m3).
 Since 1991, the annual disposal quantity occasionally has exceeded the pre-designation historical annual average because of capital projects from both the ports of Los Angeles and Long Beach.

 EPA and USACE encourage the use of dredged material for beach replenishment in areas degraded by erosion.
 The grain size distribution of dredged material must be compatible with the receiving beach, and biological and water quality impacts must be considered prior to permitting of beach disposal.
 EPA and USACE evaluate the selection of appropriate disposal methods on a case-by-case basis for each permit.
 Additionally, opportunities arise periodically to use dredged material for marine landfilling projects, also referred to as the creation of “fastlands.”
 When the need arises, the use of dredged material for the creation of fastlands is considered a viable alternative to ocean disposal.
 Other potential beneficial uses for dredged material include construction fill, use as cap material in aquatic remediation projects, wetland creation, wetland restoration, landfill daily cover, and recycling into commercial products such as construction aggregate, ceramic tiles, or other building materials.
 Each of these disposal management options is evaluated when permits are issued for individual dredging projects.